Where is your office located?

 How much does therapy cost?

 Decreasing stress can increase your overall health.
 Stress does not cause all health issues, but not dealing with stress can often make health problems worse.
 Treating anxiety and depression makes it easier to have the motivation to be healthy.
 Cognitive Behavioral Therapy also focuses on helping people increase healthy behaviors.
 Happier people tend to make healthier decisions.
+Not dealing with emotional issues tends to decrease overall health because we are coping in unhealthy ways (eating/drinking/not exercising).

 How much money do you spend on booze or other distractions, because you haven’t dealt with issues that are unresolved?
 Do you ever spend money on things you don’t need, to try to make yourself feel better?
 How long does that feeling last?
 Do you ever spend money you don’t have and find yourself with ongoing debt?
 What if you could deal with emotional issues that are causing all this, and stop these spending habits?